 Semantic memory for AI agents stores general knowledge, facts, concepts, and meanings.
 In a CrewAI context, this would encompass learned business rules, industry jargon, common problem-solving patterns, or general world knowledge.
 This memory type allows agents to understand and reason about information more broadly, moving beyond specific past experiences.
 This is fundamental to a crewai long term memory system aiming for general intelligence.

 AI agents store information through various mechanisms.
 Short-term memory is often handled by the LLM’s context window.
 For CrewAI long term memory, external systems like vector databases are employed.
 These systems convert information into numerical representations (embeddings) that allow for rapid similarity-based retrieval.
-This process is essential for agents to effectively recall and use past data.
+This process is essential for agents to effectively recall and use past data, forming the backbone of robust AI agent memory.

 Implementing Long Term Memory in CrewAI